tmastny/website2/content/About/_index.md

   * The Art of Probability by Richard Hamming
   * Some of the MIT courses are incredible: [6.1810](https://pdos.csail.mit.edu/6.828/2023/), [6.5840](http://nil.csail.mit.edu/6.5840/2023/), [6.004](https://computationstructures.org).
-    I like these courses because they are project basd and have automated grading systems for instant feedback.
+    I like these courses because they are project based and have automated grading systems for instant feedback.

 I also dabble in chess, go, piano, and I read a lot of non-fiction too.